 - Click the Format button and choose what formatting you want to apply.

-With the data in column A tracking the items to checked, you could take the checklist further and create totals for how many items checked, or how many unchecked.
+With the data in column A tracking the items to checked, you could take the interactive checklist in Excel further and create totals for how many items checked, or how many unchecked.
 You could even then show this information graphically.
 I have decided not to cover these extras in this tutorial though.